 Answer this question and then market to this question.
 Focus like a crazed lunatic on your strengths.
 Market to your strengths.
 Hammer these strengths in until your audience and your competitors know how you define yourself.

 You’re the company that’s good at x.
 That’s how you want to be known.

 This is a reality check.
 And every company needs one.

 Sit down and make a list of how you’re worse than your competitors.
 Where do you fall short?
 Every single company in the world could create a list of this kind.

 How does this help?

-Well, don’t try to compete with your competitors in areas where you’re worse.
-For example, if you’re just more expensive, you don’t want to compete with your competitors about pricing.
+Well, don’t try to compete with your competitors in areas where you are worse.
+For example, if you’re just more expensive, you don’t want to compete with your competitors on price.
 Don’t mention pricing.
 Don’t discuss pricing.
 Or, figure out ways to improve your pricing.